Ranomics

 Directed Evolution vs. Rational Design

 Directed evolution requires no structural knowledge but demands high-throughput screening.
 Rational design requires structural knowledge but can be applied with minimal screening.
 The approaches are complementary.
+When high-throughput data from a deep mutational scanning experiment is available, it can directly inform which positions to target in the next directed evolution round — combining the coverage of DMS with the iterative refinement of directed evolution.

 Semi-Rational Design and “Smart” Libraries